-The Javus Quartett is one of the most promising young string quartet of its generation and is currently based in Salzburg.
+The Javus Quartett, with Marie-Therese Schwöllinger, Alexandra Moser, Anuschka Cidlinsky and Oscar Hagen is a young string quartet and currently based in Vienna.
 Its members started playing together at a very young age in various different ensembles, and studied all at the University Mozarteum Salzburg.
 This is where 2016 the quartet was formed.

 Eberhard Feltz also represents a strong musical influence, whose unique approach continues to inspire the quartet to dvelve deep into to the score and its structure.
 Valentin Erben and Gerhard Schulz, both members of the Alban Berg Quartet challenged them to find new ways of sound production.
 A concert highlight of 2020 is performing the Schubert Quintet with Valentin Erben.
 Working with renowned composer Thomas Adès at the IMS Prussia Cove 2018 marks one of the quartets most memorable experiences apart from their time at the Musethica Festival in Israel playing alongside Jean and Agnes Sulem (Rosamunde Quartet).